QuiqueScampini/minesweeper-API/README.md

 - Once created the database it can't be erased, you will have to delete it from filesystem and start the app again.
 - As we only have to distinguish the user that started the game, I only save it's name in the game data.
 If more user data is needed the model may not be enough.
 - As this wil be a standalone mobile app concurrent request where not considered.
+- Log file and database will be written in the application path.